lugu/qiloop/doc/refactor.md

 4. missing standalone server ready to use (like audit/honey)

 5. better bridge between ServerObject <= ObjectReference <=> ProxyObject

-6. New<ServiceName>() is not an object service constructor, should be New<ServiceName>Service() and get ride of the object: since it is looking for a service named "<ServiceName>", no need to give object ID 1.

 ### New hierarchy